Val Howell

 Val Howell (died 25 January 2021) was a Welsh international lawn bowler.

-Bowls career

-Howell was part of the fours Welsh team that competed at the 1994 Commonwealth Games in Victoria.
+Biography

 In 1993, she won the triples gold medal and the fours silver medal at the inaugural Atlantic Bowls Championships.

+Howell represented the Welsh team at the 1994 Commonwealth Games in Victoria, Canada, where she competed in the fours event, with Mary Davies, Linda Evans and Betty Morgan.

 She became a Welsh champion in 1986 winning the triples at the Welsh National Bowls Championships.

 She later became the Welsh team manager.